GeorgeEliotArchive/Dictionary-of-GE-s-People-and-Places/README.md

 -----------------------------------------------------------------------------
 # FOR USERS
 -----------
-Upon loading the dictionary, you will be greeted with all of George Eliot's works, each with an expandable box containing places, characters, and other named entities.
+Upon loading the dictionary, you will be greeted with all of George Eliot's works of fiction, each with a summary of the narrative and an expandable box containing places, characters, and other named entities.
 You can expand each of these categories and click on each item to see its information.
 Additionally, you can search for a specific entity in the search bar in the top right.